darkreader/darkreader.org/src/blog/posts/filter-mode.md

 <figure>
     <img src="/images/filter-mode_v5-ui.png" alt="Dark Reader v5 UI for selecting filter mode" style="width: 16rem;" />
 </figure>

+Now, if some website looks wrong, before we are able to fix it, you can use Filter mode as a fallback.
+Some may prefer to use it all the time.

 Have a pleasant website browsing!